evanwill/go-go-ghpages-b/content/3-blog.md

 - On your repository's home page, click the "Add file" button and select "Create new file".
 - Type in the name for your file: `index.md`
 - Put your cursor in the editor and create your home page following the example below.
 Note that Minima has a special `home` layout that will automatically add content feeds.
-Thus the only front matter necessary is `layout`, followed by some very basic Markdown content, since the home page will feature a feed of your blog posts.
+Thus the only front matter necessary is `layout`.
+Follow by some very basic Markdown content, since the home page will already feature a feed of your blog posts.
 - When done editing, scroll to the bottom of the page to the "Commit changes" section.
 - Fill in your "commit message" and click the green "Commit changes" button.